 Types of HVAC Systems for your Rochester Home

-There are many types of HVAC systems available, including heat pumps, geothermal heat pumps, straight cool, ductless and mini split systems.
+There are many types of HVAC systems available, including heat pumps, geothermal heat pumps, straight cool, a ductless AC system and mini split systems.
 Your contractor or sales representative will help you determine which type is best suited for your property.
 The following list is a brief breakdown of the most common systems available.

 Heating and Air Conditioning Split System

-Heating and air conditioning split systems are those systems that utilize equipment placed both inside and outside your home.
+Heating and air conditioning split AC systems are those systems that utilize equipment placed both inside and outside your home.
 Common components of these systems are:

 - An interior air handler combined with an exterior compressor.